household-four/BearlyPassing/README.md

 ## Postman Collection

-To test the use case endpoints, import "BearlyPassing.postman_collection.json" into postman and run all tests.
+To test the use case endpoints, import "Postman Collection CSI 5324 - Project Iteration 2.json" into postman and run all tests.